aces/Loris-MRI/README.md

 - Download the MINC pre-compiled package for your operating system from http://bic-mni.github.io/.

-- Then install your MINC toolkit package:
+- Then install the MINC toolkit package:

 ```bash
 # main minc lib